AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

 ---
 # Asset reports {#asset-reports}

 Asset reporting lets you assess the utility of your [!DNL Adobe Experience Manager Assets] deployment.
 With [!DNL Assets], you can generate various reports for your digital assets.
-The reports provide useful information about your system’s usage, how users interact with assets, and which assets are <!-- downloaded and --> shared.
+The reports provide useful information about your system's usage, how users interact with assets, and which assets are <!-- downloaded and --> shared.

 Use the information in the reports to derive key success metrics to measure the adoption of [!DNL Assets] within your enterprise and by customers.